talmage89/audio-to-notion/README.md

 This script automatically processes `.m4a` audio files (default for Apple voice memos, audiobooks, music) by converting them to `.wav` or `.flac`, transcribing them with Whisper, and posting the transcriptions to Notion pages.

+The script automatically changes to its own directory when run, so it works correctly when called from anywhere (perfect for terminal aliases).

 ## Prerequisites

 ### Required Dependencies